 Calendar Committee

 The Calendar Committee drafts the academic calendar and makes recommendations concerning the calendar and the academic schedule to the Faculty Senate.
 The Faculty Senate requests input from the Campus Council prior to the approval of the calendar and academic schedule by the Faculty Senate.
 Voting membership consists of one representative from each of the colleges and schools, one student, and one staff representative.
-Non-voting, ex officio representatives will be from the offices of the Provost and Vice Chancellor for Academic Affairs, the Dean of Students, Computing Services, Registrar, and Treasurer.
+Non-voting, ex officio representatives will be from the offices of the Provost and Vice Chancellor for Academic Affairs, the Dean of Students, Computing Services, Registrar, and Treasurer, and the chair or chair’s designee from the Academic Advising Council.
 The Chair and Vice-Chair are elected from the faculty representatives to the committee.

 *Chair/**Vice-Chair